ToPeter/bashParser/README.md

 Interesting:

-1) Nacitanie search_stranky sa lisi.
-V pripade, ze je kliknute Search button sa HTML kod zmeni !
+1) Difference in page loading.
+HTML changes if Search button is clicked !
-  -> before: napr. code_count is in <inframe>/after: no <inframe> - info on page itself
+  -> before:  code_count,issues etc. is in <inframe>/after: no <inframe> - info on page itself

 Implemented: